YosriZaghouani21/BackAPPX/api-generator/api_64539b75cec8cb7bf869bec4/README.md

 The application provides the following endpoints:

+- `GET /api/register`: Create a new user
-- `GET /api/login`: Sign in a user
+- `POST /api/login`: Sign in
+- `GET /api/orders`: Get All orders
-- `POST /api/register`: Register a new user
+- `POST /api/stripe`: Checkout with stripe

 ## Contributing